+'''

 erlang:read_timer(Ref)

+'''

-returns_timer(Ref) returns the number of milliseconds remaining for a timer, where Ref was returned by either send_after/3 or start_timer/3.
-If the timer was active, read_timer/1 returns the time in milliseconds left until the timer will expire, otherwise false (which may mean that Ref was never a timer, or that it has been cancelled, or that it has already delivered its message).
+Ref is a timer reference returned by send\after/3 or start\timer/3.
+If the timer is active, the function returns the time in milliseconds left until the timer will expire, otherwise false (which may mean that Ref was never a timer, or that it has been cancelled, or that it has already delivered its message).